Roundups|February 28, 2026|Francis

 - Some recipes only available in German

-- Free version limits daily meal logging views
+- free version limits daily meal logging views

 Best for: People interested in combining calorie tracking with intermittent fasting.